2018h 26

 2018 96p

 Tasted three times - last time in December 2020.
 Consistent notes.14.3% alcohol.
-72% Merlot, 20% Cabernet and 8% Cabernet Sauvignon, 40% new oak and 5% amphoras.
-Intensely aromatic on the nose with dark berries, Creamy and both powerful and at the same time graceful, stylish, deep and long, finesse, refinement and sophisticated touch.
-This wine s a real thrill and significant proof of massive improvement of the quality here since the arrival of Diana Garcia Berrouet!
+72% Merlot, 20% Cabernet and 8% Cabernet Sauvignon, 40% new oak, and 5% amphoras.
+Intensely aromatic on the nose with dark berries, Creamy and both powerful and at the same time graceful, stylish, deep, and long, with finesse, refinement, and sophisticated touch.
+This wine s a real thrill and significant proof of the massive improvement of the quality here since the arrival of Diana Garcia Berrouet!

 2017 (barrel sample) 95p

 Tasted three times - last time in September 2018.
 Consistent notes.
-This property delivered a true heartbreaker wine with silky fruit and tannin, velvety structure, pure elegance and finesse.
+This property delivered a true heartbreaker wine with soft fruit and tannin, a velvety structure, pure elegance, and finesse.

 2016 95-96p

 Tasted three times - last time in April 2019.
 Consistent notes.
-It is focused, precise, aromatic, deep and long, elegant, sensual, seductive, and complete.
+It is focused, precise, aromatic, deep, long, elegant, sensual, seductive, and complete.
 It looked like being covered by cashmere.
 Simply awesome wine!

 2015 95-96p